 An easy 5 km (round trip) hike to massive Wapta Falls is located in Yoho National Park.
 Wapta Falls Trailhead is 34 km east of Golden.
 The trail through the forest is mostly flat until you reach the upper viewpoint, then you hike down to the base.
 The spray from the falls is amazing once you get close!

-For the ultimate soak on a hot day, climb the small hill just below the falls as you see on the photo below.
+For the ultimate soak on a hot day, climb the small hill just below the falls, as you see in the photo below.
 The powerful waterfall and the cooling effect will surely brighten up your day.

 23. Visit Buffalo Ranch